 But under the so-called EU Emissions Trading Scheme, which was set up in 2005 as market instrument to reduce carbon output, the CO2 price has been very low.
 In 2016 it was just €3 ($3.40) per ton.

-The new mechanism is designed as a safeguard against companies moving out of the EU to countries with lower environmental standards in order to sell the goods from there into the EU.
+The new mechanism is designed as a safeguard against companies moving out of the EU to countries with lower environmental standards to sell the goods from there into the EU.

-"The rationale is to address the risk of carbon leakage which can undermine our efforts when production is moved elsewhere to avoid EU carbon pricing,” EU Economy Commissioner Paolo Gentiloni said in a statement on the plans.
+"The rationale is to address the risk of carbon leakage which can undermine our efforts when production is moved elsewhere to avoid EU carbon pricing,” EU Economy Commissioner Paolo Gentiloni said in a statement on the plans last year.

 Countries most likely to be affected by the CBAM include Russia, China, Turkey, the United Kingdom, Ukraine, South Korea and India.
 Whether the planned tax will be valid in the eyes of the World Trade Organization remains to be seen.